manatlan/reqman/README.md

 As you can imagine, it's possible to make a lot of fun things easily. (see a more complex [reqman.conf](https://github.com/manatlan/reqman/blob/master/examples/reqman.conf))

-Now, you can edit your rml file, and try the things available in this [tuto](https://github.com/manatlan/reqman/blob/master/examples/tuto.yml)
+Now, you can edit your rml file, and try the things available in this [tuto](https://github.com/manatlan/reqman/blob/master/examples/tuto.yml).
 Organize your tests as you want : you can make many request in a rml file, you can make many files with many requests, you can make folders which contain many rml files.

---- CONTINUE HERE ---
---- CONTINUE HERE ---
---- CONTINUE HERE ---
---- CONTINUE HERE ---
+Use and abuse !